 Types of False Ceiling Materials

 False ceilings are categorized in different types based on the material, use and appearance.
 The primary classification based on the type of materials used for false ceilings are listed below.

 POP or Plaster of Paris is the most commonly used material for false ceilings.
 This material is quick-setting and is made of calcium sulfate hemihydrate, a fine white power that hardens when moistened and set aside to dry.
 It is economical, lasts long without much wear or tear and is easily available.
 POP can be moulded into both simple or intricate designs making it an excellent pick for every style as it can be customised to your taste.
 Unlike gypsum it is flexible and can easily be applied in corners.

 Wooden False Ceiling Materials

 Wood is often used in false ceiling designs to complement POP designs or to add accents to dull-looking ceilings.
 Wood can be a structural part of a design or simply an aesthetic element.
-You can also add finishes like laminates or veneers to give false ceiling a richer and luxurious feel.
-This material gives you great options to soundproof your space with the use of sound absorbent wooden panels.
+You can also add finishes like laminates or veneers to give the false ceiling a richer and luxurious feel.
+This material gives you great options to soundproof your space with the use of sound-absorbent wooden panels.

 Jaalis or CNC panels are used in false ceilings for a decorative spin to the fifth wall.
 They come in intricate patterns, eye-catching designs such as floral motifs making it a grand addition to any space.
 A popular option among homeowners is to build it with LED backlighting.

-Also Read: 10 Best False Ceiling Light Designs for Home
+Also, check out 10 Best False Ceiling Light Designs for Home

 With the right false ceiling material you can upgrade a boring living room to state-of-the-art interiors.
 You have to figure out the right material and pair it with proper lighting and a colour palette and you are setting the stage for a grand first impression.